mwoodruff1/Bingo-Viewing-App/README.md

 all the user needs is their IPad and the cards.
 ## Who are we?
 Well My name is Matthew Woodruff, I'm a first year Cybersecurity Major with a future Minor in App Development!
+My name is Alex Raney, i'm also a first year Cybersecuritty Major my hope is to get a Minor in App Dev.